 It’s important to understand your options when planning for long-term care.
-Below we discuss three potential methods you might use to pay for long-term care.
+Check out these three potential methods you might use to pay for long-term care.

-Long-term care insurance is one strategy to avoid losing your wealth to expensive healthcare bills.
-Learn about the pros and cons of long-term care insurance below.
+Long-term care insurance is one strategy which can help you avoid losing your wealth to expensive healthcare bills.

 Virginia long-term care insurance often forms part of your estate plan.
 In this article we cover a few things you should understand about this insurance option.